shcaba/Sebastes_melanops_WA/Document/_main.md

 Washington had a recreational daily bag limit for rockfish (all species) of 15 fish per day from 1961 to 1991, 12 fish per day from 1992 to 1994,  10 fish per day from 1995 to 2016, and 7 fish per day from 2017 to 2022.
 The bag limit for Blue Rockfish plus Black Rockfish in Marine Area 4B (Neah Bay) has been 6 fish per day since 2010.
 Fishing seasons for groundfish species are structured to provide year-round fishing opportunities, if possible.
 Depth restrictions vary by state management area, being more restrictive in the north compared to the south due to higher encounter rates with overfished Yelloweye Rockfish and Canary Rockfish (declared rebuilt in 2015).
 There is no minimum size limit for Black Rockfish.

+Black Rockfish removals have been below the equivalent Overfishing Limit (OFL) and Annual Catch Limit (ACL) over the recent decade (Table \ref{tab:manage}).In the last ten years, catches peaked in 2016 at 369 mt and have since declined.

 ## Canadian and Alaska fisheries
-Black Rockfish is a "Non-Quota" species in the Department of Fisheries and Oceans╔ Management Plan, and is not formally assessed in nearshore Canada waters [@dfo_fmp_2014].

-Alaska has initiated stock assessments for Black Rockfish throughout the state.
-These efforts are ongoing.
+Black Rockfish is one of multiple Inshore Rockfish species on the West Coast of British Columbia.
+The most recent evaluation was completed by Yamanaka and Lacko [-@yamanaka_inshore_2001], which determined that there was insufficient information to recommend a Black Rockfish-specific catch quotas for the five management areas on the Pacific coast of British Columbia.
+Black Rockfish continues to be a "Non-Quota" species in the Department of Fisheries and Oceans Management Plan [@dfo_fmp_2014].

+Directed fisheries for Black Rockfish in Alaska are limited.
+In the Westward region (Kodiak area) of Alaska, an acoustic visual survey has been the primary management tool used to determine population size.
+An age-structured assessment for Black Rockfish is under development by the Alaska Department of Fish and Game that will use the data from this acoustic visual survey as the primary data source.
+Assessments are also under development for Black Rockfish for the Southeast or Central regions in the Gulf of Alaska.

 <!--chapter:end:11introduction.Rmd-->